 About

-I’m Julien Labarre, Assistant Professor in the Department of Political Science at California State University, Dominguez Hills.
-Originally from France, I came to the United States as a Fulbright scholar in 2016.
-I am also a proud affiliate of the International Panel on the Information Environment, a distinguished initiative that was officially launched at the 2023 Nobel Prize Summit with the support of the Nobel Foundation.
-I completed my PhD in the Department of Political Science at the University of California, Santa Barbara in 2024.
+I’m Julien Labarre, an Assistant Professor in the Department of Political Science at California State University, Dominguez Hills.
+I am also an affiliate of the International Panel on the Information Environment, a scientific initiative launched at the 2023 Nobel Prize Summit with the support of the Nobel Foundation.
+Originally from France, I was awarded a Fulbright scholarship in 2016, which brought me to the United States.
+I completed my PhD in Political Science at the University of California, Santa Barbara in 2024.
+In August 2025, I will join the University of Zurich as a Postdoctoral Researcher in the Department of Communication and Media Research (IKMZ).

 In the past, I have collaborated with NEPOCS as a French partner on THREATPIE projects, and I was a research partner at Democracy Reporting International.

-When I'm away from work, I enjoy spending time with my three-year-old dog Jack.
+When I'm away from work, I enjoy spending time with my four-year-old dog Jack.